-Considering that each of the asserted references (discussed infra) is substantially directed to the development of monoclonal antibodies for the clarification provides useful context.
+Considering that each of the asserted references (discussed infra) is substantially directed to the development of monoclonal antibodies for the treatment or diagnosis of human disease, Patent Owner's proposed clarification provides useful context.
 See Okajima v.
 Bourdeau, 261 F.3d 1350, 1355 (Fed.
 Cir.
-2001) ("the prior art itself [may] reflect[] an appropriate level" as evidence of the ordinary level of skill in the art) (quoting Litton Indus.
+2001) ("the prior art itself [may] reflect[] an appropriate level" as evidence of the ordinary level of skill in the art)

+(quoting Litton Indus.
 Prods., Inc. v.
 Solid State Sys.
 Corp., 755 F.2d 158, 163 (Fed.
 Cir.
 1985)).
 Accordingly, we define one of ordinary skill in the art as a person with an M.D. and/or a Ph.D. in immunology, biochemistry, cell biology, molecular biology, pharmaceutics, or a related discipline, with at least two years of experience in engineering monoclonal antibodies for human therapeutic use, either in the laboratory or industry.
 Our decision whether to institute, however, does not turn on which party's definition of the skilled artisan is used, and our determinations would be unchanged if we applied Petitioner's definition.